kubernetes/kops/docs/run_in_existing_vpc.md

 because subnets in a VPC cannot overlap.

-You can then run `kops create cluster` again in dryrun mode (you don't need any arguments, because they're all in the config file):
+You can then run `kops update cluster` in preview mode (without --yes).
+You don't need any arguments, because they're all in the cluster spec:

 ```
-kops create cluster --dryrun --name=${CLUSTER_NAME}
+kops update cluster ${CLUSTER_NAME}
 ```

 Review the changes to make sure they are OK -  the Kubernetes settings might not be ones you want on a shared VPC (in which case,